kahrpatrick/anyconnect-proxy/README.md

 # anyconnect-proxy
 Dockerized openconnect client.
-Compatible with Cisco Anyconnect (CSD).
+Compatible with Cisco AnyConnect (CSD).
 Exposes socks5 proxy.

 ## The problems with Cisco AnyConnect
 * The AnyConnect desktop client makes use of Cisco Secure Desktop (CSD), which downloads a trojan binary from the target VPN server and executes it on the host machine.
 For more details see: https://www.infradead.org/openconnect/csd.html